jewel/clearskies/protocol/core.md

 notification that they have the file.

-Untrusted nodes
+Untrusted peers
 ---------------

-Absent from the above description is how to communicate with an untrusted node.
+Absent from the above description is how to communicate with an untrusted peer.
-Untrusted nodes are given encrypted files, which they will can then send to other nodes with the untrusted key, read-only key, or read-write key.
+Untrusted peers are given encrypted files, which they will can then send to other peers with the untrusted key, read-only key, or read-write key.

-A random 128-bit AES key is generated for each file, and that key is used to encrypt the file.
-The key is XOR'd with the first 128-bits of the read-only key and stored as the first 8 bytes of the file, followed by the 16-byte IV, followed by the encrypted data, using AES in CTR mode.
+followed by the 16-byte IV,
+followed by the encrypted data, using AES in CTR mode.

 Files with the same contents should use the same encryption key, they do not